info443-wi22/443-atom/README.md

 <br>

 <h3>Dependency Inversion Principle</h3>
-The <strong>Dependency Inversion Principle</strong> is the last principle from the SOLID list.
+Finally, the <strong>Dependency Inversion Principle</strong> is the last principle from the SOLID list.
 This principle focuses on reducing coupling between modules and states that both low and high-level components/classes should depend on abstractions rather than each other.
 The following three rules encompass the heuristics of this principle—Subclasses do not <strong>hold a reference to a concrete class</strong>, <strong>derive from a conrete class</strong>, or <strong>override implemented methods</strong>.

 <br>